PizzaG/Ventoy_SteamOS-Repair_Addon/README.md

+## Tool Info
+Allows You To Easily Use The SteamOS Repair Image With Ventoy.

-## Info
+## General & Support Info
-Allows you to easily use the SteamOS repair image with Ventoy.
+- Requires Linux
+- Supports Ventoy Fresh(Wipe) OR Existing Installs(NoWipe)
+- Probably Only Supports GPT (MBR Untested by me)

-## Install
+## Install - Fresh Or Existing
 - Download this Ventoy Addon
 - Download the SteamOS Repair Image (.img format)
 - Make sure the SteamOS repair image filename contains `repair`